This article is updated quarterly and was last updated in October 2023.

 Now that you understand what factors affect rental rates and how that rate is calculated, let’s delve deeper into exactly what rental rates currently are in Austin.
 We’ll focus on the city’s three major submarkets:

 The rental rates below are referencing direct deals with landlords only.
-Subleases and other special situation would likely have different rates.
+Subleases and other special situations would likely have different rates.
 These reflect market averages and may vary from property to property.

-Average Current North Austin Industrial Rental Rate: $0.83
+Average Current Williamson County Industrial Rental Rate: $0.77

-As you can see from the chart, it currently costs approximately $0.83 per sf monthly to lease office space in North Austin.
-Using a 50,000-sf tenant as an example that amounts to $498,000 per year, or $41,500 per month plus op/ex and E&J.
+As you can see from the chart, it currently costs approximately $0.77 per square foot monthly to lease space in Williamson County.
+Using a 50,000-square-foot tenant as an example, that amounts to $461,000 per year, or $38,416 per month plus op/ex and E&J.

-A few of the tenants currently leasing space in the North submarket are:
+A few of the tenants currently occupying space in the Williamson County submarket are:

 Northeast Rental Rates

-The Northeast submarket spans east of IH-35, north of US-290, out past the 130 Toll, up to the southern edge of Pflugerville, with the primary hub centering around US-290 and IH-35.
-This location is ideal for distribution companies, as it allows for easy access to major interstates and highways, with direct routes to surrounding cities including Houston, San Antonio and Dallas.
+The Northeast submarket space is east of IH-35, north of Loyola Ln, out past the 130 Toll, and south of SH-45.
+This location is ideal for distribution companies, as it allows for easy access to major interstates and highways, with direct routes to surrounding cities including Houston, San Antonio, and Dallas.

-In addition, this location appeals to the numerous companies who service Dell, Applied Materials and Samsung, all of whom have major campuses located within the submarket.
+In addition, this location appeals to the numerous companies that service Dell, Applied Materials, and Samsung, all of whom have major campuses located within the submarket.

-Currently, the average full service asking rate in the Northeast submarket is $0.78 per sf per month.
-With these rental rates, our 50,000-sf tenant will be paying approximately $468,000 per year, or $39,000 per month plus op/ex and E&J.
+Currently, the average asking rate in the Northeast submarket is $0.89 per square foot per month.
+With these rental rates, our 50,000-square-foot tenant will be paying approximately $536,000 per year, or $44,666 per month plus op/ex and E&J.

 Some tenants currently leasing space in the Northeast are: